 Please note: AABB reserves the right to make further updates to this program.

-It is anticipated that the NEW Draft guidance will be released this November, 2018.
-If not released by mid-November, AABB will postpone this eCast to 2019.
-All registered participants will be contacted with any program changes.
-If interested in current draft guidance, please consider AABB’s eCast, “HOT TOPIC: FDA DRAFT Guidance on Bacterial Risk Control Strategies to Enhance Safety and Availability of Platelets: Pros and Cons of the Various Options”
+AABB will contact all registered participants with any program changes.
+If interested in current draft guidance, please consider AABB’s eCast “HOT TOPIC: FDA DRAFT Guidance on Bacterial Risk Control Strategies to Enhance Safety and Availability of Platelets: Pros and Cons of the Various Options”

 2:00 – 3:30 PM (ET) 7:00 – 8:30 PM (GMT)

 Master Program Number: 18EL-385 (see program format numbers below under Registration)

 Intended Audience: CEOs, Director, Hospitals, Hospital Blood Banks, Managers/Supervisors, Medical Director, Physicians, Resident/Fellow, Scientist, Students (MD, MT, SBB), Transfusion Safety Officer

 Teaching Level: Intermediate to Advanced

 Director/Moderator: Eric A. Gehrie, MD, Assistant Professor, Pathology, Johns Hopkins University, Baltimore, MD

 After participating in this educational activity, participants should be able to: